verify_proof¶

 Names not present in the code are silently ignored.

-mathlib_linter · bool · default: False · Enable Mathlib linters
+mathlib_options · bool · default: False · Enable Mathlib options

 use_def_eq · bool · default: True · Use definitional equality for type comparison